elliottslaughter/task-bench-paper/pldi20_reviews/rebuttal.md

 Task Bench to achieve further speedups, up to nearly an order of magnitude.

-Analysis of the schedulers in Chapel and X10 revealed that certain poor scheduling decisions could result in poor utilization of the CPUs on a node.
-This resulted in poor peak performance, even at large task granularities, which in some cases made it impossible to measure METG (because peak efficiency did not exceed 50%).
+Analysis of the schedulers in Chapel and X10 revealed poor CPU utilization.
+Chapel uses a naive round-robin scheduler by default, which can lead to unexpected load balance issues because certain statements in the language (such as remote array assignment) implicitly generate tasks.
+In X10, `async at(p)` and `at(p) async` are not equivalent; the former generates a local task before place switching while the latter generates the task remotely.
+The presence of additional local tasks could interfere with scheduling and result in idle CPUs.
+In both cases this resulted in poor peak performance, even at large task granularities, which in some cases made it impossible to measure METG (because peak efficiency did not exceed 50%).
 We reported these issues to the systems' developers and used fixes or workarounds in our experiments.

 PaRSEC uses a task pruning algorithm to improve scalability at large node counts.
 Initial Task Bench results achieved less than the